 Ben, a pre-teen with Down’s Syndrome, has signed up to take swimming lessons with other children his age at the city’s swimming pool.
 He already knows how to swim and wants to advance his skills.
 The recreation department tells his family that an adaptive program is available at a different time for children with disabilities.

 Response: Ben's ability to participate should be based on his ability to swim and participate in the group, not his disability.
 Ben should be allowed to participate in the class with other children his age as program access requires providing services in an integrated setting to the fullest extent possible.

 Scenario Two: Integrated Setting

 A community has decided to start a wheelchair basketball team.
 Some members of the recreation department have expressed concern that providing a separate basketball program limited to wheelchair users would be discriminatory, are they right?

-Response: No. Public entities can offer separate programs when separate measures are necessary to provide equal access to an activity.
+Response: No. Public entities may offer separate programs when separate measures are necessary to provide equal access to an activity.
 For instance, in order for individuals with disabilities to have the opportunity to play team sports, the best way to provide equal access to that type of opportunity may be a separate league for wheelchair basketball.

 Scenario Three: Fundamental Nature of the Program

-Sunny College has developed a mountain bike trail that is very popular.
+College XYZ has developed a mountain bike trail that is very popular.
 The college has received a complaint that the trail is not accessible to students with disabilities as the terrain is very rugged and hilly.